 The lifetime of this site has seen major changes in the way people use the Internet.
 There was a time when the community on the site was so busy we even had a forum.
 These days social media is king and the truth is that I use Twitter much more than this site.
 But these pages have a place in my heart.
 And so while I do not post as much as I used to, I keep things going – not with the hope of attractive a huge readership – but for my own pleasure.

 In early 2014 I decided to move the blog from its previous setting onto the WordPress platform.
 In doing so I made the decision to avoid bringing over many of the personal posts that tell the tale I discussed briefly above.
 This new WordPress blog is a fresh start and so while I’ve brought over much of the silliness from the old site I’ve avoided bringing over the sadness.
 I tell you this in case you were wondering if I only seemed to blog once every six months.
 No, I was quite prolific, but this new blog is a much edited down version of everything before spring 2014.

 And while here I am in 2020 updating this page nothing much has changed.
 Except the whole world.
 A weird year for us all yes?
-My youngest son is about to start high school and I’m still professional website and social media professional.
+My youngest son is about to start high school and I’m still a web and social media professional.

 Welcome to the site.
 Thanks for visiting.
 And no I’m not necessarily grumpy, it just began as a screen name for videogames back in the mists of time.